scharlau/shopping_exercise_django/README.md

 You might want to look at the documentation for Behave https://behave.readthedocs.io/en/latest/ You should look at Selenium documentation for [navigating web pages] (https://www.selenium.dev/selenium/docs/api/py/webdriver_remote/selenium.webdriver.remote.webdriver.html#module-selenium.webdriver.remote.webdriver)

+### Codio options
+If doing this on Codio, then you can add the chromedriver as follows, first before downloading the driver:
+Open a terminal and install the chromium browser with the command:

+   sudo apt-get install -y chromium-browser

+This will install the browser plus its required libraries.
+If that still shows missing libraries, then use this command for the rest.
+Hopefully, they were installed with the browser, but they might not have been.

+        sudo apt-get install -y libglib2.0-0 libnss3 libgconf-2-4 libfontconfig1

+This should now give you chrome.
+You now can look over the install log in the terminal to see which version number of the chromedriver that you need to install in the driver folder.

 ### The Exercises